 What confidentiality protection is afforded to the immunity applicant?
 Is the same level of confidentiality protection applicable to subsequent cooperating parties?
+What information will become public during the proceedings and when?

 According to the principles set forth under the Regulation on Leniency, the applicant (the undertaking or the employees or managers of the undertaking) must keep the application confidential until the end of the investigation, unless otherwise requested by the assigned unit.
-The same level of confidentiality is applicable to subsequent cooperating parties as well
+The same level of confidentiality is applicable to subsequent cooperating parties as well.
+While the Competition Board can also evaluate the information or documents ex officio, the general rule is that information or documents that are not requested to be treated as confidential are accepted as not confidential.
+Undertakings must request in writing confidentiality from the Competition Board and justify their reasons for the confidential nature of the information or documents that are requested to be treated as commercial secrets.
+Non-confidential information may become public through the reasoned decision, which is typically announced within three to four months after the Competition Board has decided on the case.